 Welcome to the Art Room, Kindergarteners!

-The Pittsford Art Department is so excited to be welcoming the Kindergarten students into our art rooms for the second year!
+The Pittsford Art Department is so excited to be teaching the Kindergarten students for the fourth year!
 During the summer of 2018 we spent several days writing curriculum for the Pittsford Central School District Kindergarten Art Program.
 We will begin our year with an exploration of art materials, experimenting and learning about the ways artists create.
 We will draw self portraits as well as learn how artists "get started", by reading "The Dot".
 Students will be exploring for the first semester, so beginning works will be very experimental and unfinished.
-We will also participate in a school wide theme and create a large piece of artwork for the Park Road Elementary School foyer.
+By the end of the year, students will have learned about safety and how to use art tools properly.
+They will be creating artwork independently.

 Please send your child to school with an old, oversized T-shirt labeled with their name on the front (like a nametag).
 This will help the children feel comfortable exploring materials without worrying about dirtying their school clothes.